o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-multiple-bundles.md

 + A bundled release of Starter Game located at `%USERPROFILE%\StarterGameRelease`
 + The `startergame_pc.assetlist` and `engine_pc.assetlist` asset list files used to generate the starter game asset bundles\.

-It's also useful to be familiar with the [Amazon Lumberyard Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md) for this tutorial\.
+It's also useful to be familiar with the [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md) for this tutorial\.

 ## Create a second level {#asset-bundler-tutorial-multiple-bundles-create-a-second-level}